gregpalmr/alluxio-secure-hadoop/README.md

 a.
 Start a shell session as the test user user1.

-     docker exec -it alluxio-master bash
+     docker exec -it hadoop-namenode bash

      su - user1